 Caring for Mesothelioma Patients at Roswell Park Comprehensive Cancer Center

 For cancer patients in Upstate New York, Buffalo’s Roswell Park Comprehensive Cancer Center may be the ideal choice for treatment.
 After all, this institution, established in 1898, was the nation’s first cancer research, treatment and education center.
 As the region’s only National Cancer Institute-designated Comprehensive Cancer Center, this hospital maintains the highest standards of excellence in patient care, education, basic science, clinical research and cancer prevention.

-Roswell Park was founded on a multidisciplinary, collaborative approach to patient care and treatment, which is the standard for all modern-day comprehensive cancer centers.
+Roswell Park was founded on a collaborative, multidisciplinary approach to treatment and patient care, which is the standard for all modern-day comprehensive cancer centers.
 This certainly applies to lung cancer and associated diseases, as evidenced by the hospital’s Thoracic Program, a team of experts from Roswell Park providing comprehensive care for all types and stages of lung cancer.
 The program sees more than 400 inpatient admissions and 7,000 outpatient visits per year, with almost 600 new patients annually.

 Among the multidisciplinary team’s lung cancer experts are Dr. Todd Demmy, clinical chair of the Department of Thoracic Surgery, with expertise in mesothelioma, lung and esophageal cancers – and research interests that include advanced minimally invasive thoracic surgical procedures, management of malignant pleural effusions and quality of life after thoracic surgery; and thoracic oncologist Dr. Sai Yendamuri, with expertise in mesothelioma and cancers of the esophagus and lungs.

 With such a deadly disease, the best lung cancer treatment may be that of early detection, and that means that effective screening methods are crucial.
 The team’s tests include CT scans; bronchoscopy exams, which detect lung lesions or cancers; chest x-rays; and sputum samples.
 And as conventional therapies are typically ineffective for lung cancer, treatments may depend on specific disease types and stages.